Lib-Co/aries-cloudagent-python/demo/BEEDS_README.md

 ## Revocation functionality

-To view how the credential can also be revoked (using accumulators), the following command can be run from aries-cloudagent-pythin/demo:'./run_demo boe --revocation'
+To view how the credential can also be revoked (using accumulators), the following command can be run from aries-cloudagent-pythin/demo:'./run_demo boe --aip 20 --revocation'

 Please note that the --revocation argument will only function as expected after the './run_demo boe' has alreday been run first in each VON-network session.